 Do you sign up for email lists and then wonder why you did it?
 We all do, don’t we?
-But, one email I always read is the one from the Department of Justice that links to a description of actions, settlements and arrests related to coding.
+But, one email I always read is from the Department of Justice that links to a description of actions, settlements and indictments related to health care billing and coding

 Recently, an Orthopedic practice returned $4.48 million dollars to the Medicare Trust Fund.
 Although it is in the public record, I’ve used “The Practice” in place of the name of the group, and inserted my commentary.

 - The Practice certified that it met certain standards related to the “meaningful use” of electronic health records when the practice had, in fact, not met those standards;

 Well, this is an obvious no-no. Not much to say about attesting that you met meaningful-use standards when you didn’t.